koakekuna/learn-node/readme.md

 - in the terminal
   - run `npm run sample` to generate the sample data - 16 stores with 3 authors (and eventually 41 reviews)
 - look in the Readme for the email and passwords of the authors

+## Lesson 31 - JSON endpoints and creating MongoDB Indexes
+- indexes support efficient execution of queries.
+MongoDB will pre scan the contents, making it much faster at completing queries.